georeri/after-dark-cabaret/content/posts/RehearsalSchedule.md

 summary: Look here for the current rehearsal schedule
 ---

-Our rehearsals are Mondays and Thursdays from 6:30-9:30 and Saturday afternoons.

-The rest of the schedule is below.
-We are still working out who will be called when.
-Keep an eye on this page as it adjusts.

-The times are rough estimates but we will do our best to honor them.
-Arrive 5-15 minutes before your song call-time so you're ready to go, since some of the turnaround times are fast.

 **RECENT CHANGES:**
 - 7/6 Restructured completely - see schedule
 - 7/8 added My Body full run through.
 All performers in that song called at 2:30 that day